oss-slu/cybersecurity_activity/CorrectHorseBatteryStapler/README.md

 - Create animated "hacking" simulation
 - Add sound effects for different strength levels
 - Build a password manager interface concept

 ## conclusion
+- The activity is designed to last around 45-60 minutes, with a clear structure and progression from   contributor and reviewer
-- thi is the last part of the code
+- ths is the last part of the code
--see you again
+- see you again